sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Based on the previous definition of an asset, an endpoint is a type of asset.

-Endpoint Attributes:
+Endpoint Attribute:

-: [TODO] (Definition of content, structure, and relationship to Posture Attributes)
+: In the context of SACM, endpoint attribute is a synonym for the term attribute.

 Evaluation Task: